What Waterloo did is both a blueprint for Hamilton and a painful reminder of what we were doing until we suddenly, unaccountably stopped.

 Hamilton is not willing to spend local money to invest in local transit.
 The HSR Ten Year Local Transit Strategy that is going in front of Councillors tomorrow offloads the capital cost of new transit investment to the Province and offloads the operating cost to existing riders via steep fare increases.

 Waterloo is even willing to invest local money in rapid transit.
-The region is covering almost a third of the capital cost for their LRT system because they calculated the it would cost an awful lot more not to build LRT.
+The region is covering almost a third of the capital cost for their LRT system because they calculated that it would cost an awful lot more not to build LRT.

 Hamilton can scarcely be bothered to support LRT even with the Province offering to cover the full 100 percent capital cost.
 Unlike Waterloo Region, we have not calculated the cost of not investing in LRT.